The Curse of Dark Skin

 According to 4 Nephi 1:14-17, 66 years had passed since the arrival of Christ to the 'Americas' (100 years from the birth of Christ).
 This was time when the happiest people on earth lived in the 'Americas.'
 Only righteous people existed.
 There were no Nephites, no Lamanites, "nor any manner of -ites."

 From around 100 A.D. to 200 A.D., the period of righteousness reigned.
 In the 201st year, sin began to creep into the church (4 Nephi 1:24).
 In the 110th year, a small group of people separated and took upon themselves the name of 'Lamanites' (4 Nephi 1:20).
 In the 231st year, the designation of 'Nephites' had come back (4 Nephi 1:35).
-3 other divisions also came about (Jacobites, Josephites, and Zoramites).
+Three other divisions also came about (Jacobites, Josephites, and Zoramites).

 According to Mormon 1:13-14 (circa 322 A.D.), "wickedness did prevail upon the face of the whole land" and "there were no gifts from the Lord, and the Holy Ghost did not come upon any, because of their wickedness and unbelief."